 The limestone hardens as the air dries it and bonds to adjacent surfaces in the voids.
 Eventually the voids or cracks may become filled.
 This slow process continues for years.
 The higher the lime content the more effective the healing process.

 Sand

-Sand specified by ASTM C144 acts as a filler, providing the most economic mix and contributing to strength.
+Sand specified by CSA A179 acts as a filler, providing the most economic mix and contributing to strength.
+The ratio of cementitious material to sand is typically 1:3.